sliemeobn/elementary-dom/README.md

 > [!IMPORTANT]
 > ElementaryDOM is a passion project under active development.\
-> Expect sharp
-> edges — APIs may change and things may break while we try to balance out performance, ergonomics and feature set.
+> Expect sharp edges, APIs may change, and things may break while I balance performance, ergonomics, and feature set.
 >
-> Nothing is stopping us from having a viable, fully featured, client-side web frontend library.
+> Nothing is stopping us from having a viable, fully featured, client-side web frontend library powered by Swift.
 >
 > If you want to see this come to life, sponsorship is sincerely appreciated 🙏\
 > [![](https://img.shields.io/static/v1?label=Sponsor&message=%E2%9D%A4&logo=GitHub&color=%23fe8e86)](https://github.com/sponsors/sliemeobn)